sergioburdisso/solidwebpush/README.md

 cool, uh?

 Why is there that `raw_input()` statement at the bottom? it is required in this example because the `sendNotification` method is non-blocking.
 And...
-Why is that desirable? if `sendNotification` were blocking, it would block the server's "main loop" every time it sends notifications to clients! that's way it runs within a separated thread.
+Why is that desirable? if `sendNotification` were blocking, it would block the server's "main loop" every time it sends notifications to clients! that's why it runs within a separated thread.

 **Note:** these and more examples can be found inside the _"examples"_ folder.